earthcube/scheduler/docs/README.md

 ## Steps to build and deploy

-The deployment can be tested locally.
+The deployment can be developed locally.
+You can run jobs and materialize assets from the command line

 You can setup a services stack in docker to locally test, or use existing services.

 The production 'containers' dagster, gleaner, and nabu are built with a github action.
 You can also use  a makefile.